 Do not take levomilnacipran with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
-Do not start taking levomilnacipran during the 2 weeks after you stop a MAO inhibitor and wait 1 week after stopping levomilnacipran before you start taking a MAO inhibitor.
+Do not start taking levomilnacipran during the 2 weeks after you stop a MAO inhibitor.
+Wait 1 week after stopping levomilnacipran before you start taking a MAO inhibitor.
 If you take them together or do not wait the proper amount of time, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions.

 Levomilnacipran may cause some teenagers and young adults to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

 Levomilnacipran may cause a serious condition called serotonin syndrome if taken together with some medicines.
-Do not use levomilnacipran with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), linezolid (Zyvox®), lithium (Eskalith®, Lithobid®), methylene blue injection, tryptophan, St. John's wort, or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
+Do not use levomilnacipran with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), linezolid (Zyvox®), lithium (Eskalith®, Lithobid®), methylene blue injection, tryptophan, St. John's wort, amphetamines, or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
 Check with your doctor first before taking any other medicines with levomilnacipran.

 This medicine may increase your risk for bleeding problems.
 Make sure your doctor knows if you are also taking other medicines that thin the blood, such as aspirin, nonsteroidal antiinflammatory agents, also called NSAIDs (eg, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).

-Do not stop taking this medicine without first checking with your doctor.
+Do not stop taking this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping it completely to decrease the chance of withdrawal effects.
 Some examples of withdrawal effects include agitation, breathing problems, chest pain, confusion, diarrhea, dizziness or lightheadedness, fast heartbeat, headaches, increased sweating, muscle pain, nausea, restlessness, runny nose, trouble sleeping, trembling or shaking, unusual tiredness or weakness, vision changes, or vomiting.

 This medicine may cause hyponatremia (low sodium in the blood).
 This is more common in elderly patients, those who are taking diuretic medicines, or those who have less fluid in the body due to severe diarrhea or vomiting.
 Check with your doctor right away if you have confusion, a headache, memory problems, trouble concentrating, weakness, or feel unsteady when standing.